kehantan/labbook/docs/buffers_solutions/pmsf.rst

 Phenylmethylsulfonyl fluoride (PMSF)
 ====

-* PMSF is not soluble in water, so have to use isopropyl alcohol.
-Other solvent like DMSO can also be used.
+* PMSF is not soluble in water, so have to use isopropyl alcohol or DMSO
-* PMSF is sensitive and can degrade easily in water, prepare freshly before use.
+* PMSF is sensitive and can degrade easily in water, recommended to prepare freshly before use.
+Do not store for long period of time in fridge.
-* Concentration = 10 mM, Volume = 10 mL
+* Concentration = 10 mM
 * PMSF MW = 174.19 g/mol

 **Materials**